-Fluorescent Proteins 101: Luciferase
+Fluorescent Proteins 101: Luciferases

-Table 1: Properties of Luminescence versus Fluorescence
+Table 1: Properties of luminescence versus fluorescence

 Luminescence Fluorescence

-Source of Emitted Photons Chemical reaction High-energy photons
+Source of light Chemical reaction High-energy photons

-Kinetics of Photon Generation Slower Faster
+Kinetics of photon generation Slower Faster

-Cofactors/Substrates Required Not Required
+Cofactors/substrates Required Not required

-Signal Strength Lower Higher
+Signal strength Lower Higher

 Sensitivity Higher Lower